Skip to content

 Key takeaways

-• ETFs, or exchange-traded funds, are a type of investment vehicle that tracks the performance of an underlying set of assets, or an index
+• ETFs, or exchange-traded funds, are a type of financial vehicle that tracks the performance of an underlying set of assets or an index

-• They offer diversification in investments and can provide a low-cost way to access the markets
+• They offer diversification in trading and investments and can provide a low-cost way to access the markets

 • They can sometimes be lower risk than direct stock trading, but they still come with the risk of losing all your capital